Create an Enduring Message for Your Brand

 - Frozen in Time: A Rare Glimpse Inside the Oldest Public Library in the English-speaking World

 Now, Manchester is an incredible city in England.
-It’s got an incredible history of music, which is part of the reason why we were there, to see one of our favorite bands, but it isn’t exactly a place that you go to see the sights.
-But we had a day in between two concerts by that band, Elbow, and so we asked a friend of ours that lived in Manchester what to go see.
+It’s got an incredible history of music.
+Which is part of the reason why we were there, to see one of our favorite bands.
+But it isn’t exactly a place that you go to see the sights.
+But we had a day in between two concerts by that band, Elbow.
+So we asked a friend of ours that lived in Manchester what to go see.
 His answer, “Oh, you have to go see this library.”

 While we did make a stop to see Manchester’s Central Library, that wasn’t the one that was really at the top of our friend Andy’s list.
-The one that he recommended was in fact the oldest continuously operating public free library in the world.
-It’s called Chetham’s Library, and it’s in Manchester in one of the oldest parts, and it’s housed in buildings that go back to the Middle Ages.
+The one that he recommended was, in fact, the oldest continuously operating public free library in the world.
+It’s called Chetham’s Library.
+It’s in Manchester, in one of the oldest parts, and the buildings go back to the Middle Ages.

-The library itself was founded by a man named Humphrey Chetham, and he founded it in the 16th century, in the 1500s.
-And he founded it for an incredibly interesting reason, because he was dedicated to helping change the fortunes of people in Manchester.
+The library itself was founded by a man named Humphrey Chetham.
+He founded it in the 16th century, in the 1500s.
+And he founded it for an incredibly interesting reason.
+Because he was dedicated to helping change the fortunes of people in Manchester.
 He wanted to help bring, at this point, boys out of poverty.
-That was his goal, and the problem as he saw it was that there wasn’t any obvious easy way to do it, except if they had knowledge.
+That was his goal.
+And the problem as he saw it was that there wasn’t any obvious easy way to do it, except if they had knowledge.

-Now, I love that, and it might be tempting to think that that means hold onto everything that you accumulate in life, but for Humphrey Chetham, it had a very, very specific message, which was anything that you learn, anything that you are, your knowledge, your morals, your values, those are things that no one can ever take away from you.
+Now, I love that.
+It might be tempting to think that that means to hold onto everything that you accumulate in life.
+But for Humphrey Chetham, it had a very, very specific enduring message.
+Which was anything that you learn, anything that you are, your knowledge, your morals, your values, those are things that no one can ever take away from you.
 Once you have them, they’re yours, so what you have, hold.
 The change that he was trying to enact was lifting these young children up out of poverty.
 But we all have that experience I think that when that realization happens, when we’ve got a new perspective on something, it can radically change forever how we see a situation.

-What does all of this have to do with you and anything else, because what is this library in Manchester all about?
-Because I think that whether we are individuals or we are representatives of corporations, or both, what we’re trying to figure out is how is it that we can make an enduring mark on the world, and the challenge is sometimes that it’s just not clear how we can do that, and whether or not what we have is enough.
+What does all of this have to do with you and anything else?
+Because what is this library in Manchester all about?
+I think that whether we are individuals or we are representatives of corporations, or both, what we’re trying to figure out is how is it that we can make an enduring message that leaves a mark on the world.
+And the challenge is sometimes that it’s just not clear how we can do that, and whether or not what we have is enough.

-And so at the core of the idea of the Red Thread, because it’s core to me, is this belief that, as I’ve said before, you already have everything you need to hold onto.
-The Red Thread is built to be enduring because it starts with what you already do, and what you already have done.
+And so at the core of the idea of the Red Thread is this belief that you already have everything you need to hold onto.
+The Red Thread is built to be an enduring message because it starts with what you already do, and what you already have done.
 And when you’ve got clarity around that, it’s very easy for people to say, “Oh, okay, I understand.
 I want to act on that, too.”

 And look at the power that that simple idea, that simple Red Thread from Humphrey Chetham has today.
 Look at how many other places replicated that.
-Think about how many public libraries there are in the world today, and it all comes because there was an example set in a small, at the time, town in England 500, 600 years ago.
+Think about how many public libraries there are in the world today.
+And it all comes because Humphrey Chetham set an example in a small town in England 500 years ago.
 That’s the power of a Red Thread.
 I’m Tamsen Webster of TamsenWebster.com.
 Now go find your Red Thread.